coop-git/YamahaMusicCast/README.md

 - Another set of changes to avoid null values and be compliant with coding guidelines for Pull Request OH3 (v0.80).
 - **BREAKING CHANGE**: _mcServer_ and _unlinkMCServer_ are replaced by _mclinkStatus_.
 Use this channel to select your Musiccast Server or set to Standalone, Server or Client (v0.81).
 - Channels and zones are created dynamically based on number of zones supported by your model (v0.81).
-- The new channel _mclinkStatus_ will also show the number of connected clients in case Thing is acting as server.
+- The new channel _mclinkStatus_ will also show the number of connected clients in case Thing is acting as server (v0.81).
+- The channel _recallScene_ now has 8 defaults scenes numbered from 1 to 8 (v0.81).

 ###### v0.7x